-In 2010, Simone Perraza and Dominic Arellano planned to meet each other on a Saturday to talk about, unknowingly, the same idea – Emerging Arts & Cultural Leaders of Detroit.
+In 2010, Simone Perraza and Dominic Arellano planned to meet each other for the first time on a Saturday to talk about, unknowingly, the same idea – Emerging Arts & Cultural Leaders of Detroit.
 What came in time was a fleshed out idea that actually began in 2008.

-Recently, Steering Committee members conducted research interviews and discussions with the following key organizations for input, ideas and feedback about the “Emerging Arts & Cultural Leaders of Detroit” effort: Emerging Leaders Network in Pittsburgh, Emerging Leaders Network in New York, Emerging Leaders Network in Washington D.C., Americans for the Arts’ (AFTA) national Emerging Leaders Council, Ann Arbor Arts (A3) Leaders, New Leaders Art Council of Michigan (NLACM) and the state arts council Michigan Council for Arts and Cultural Affairs (MCACA).
-All have seen successful outcomes from these initiatives.
+In 2011, Steering Committee members conducted research interviews and discussions with the following key organizations for input, ideas and feedback about the “Emerging Arts Leaders of Detroit” effort: Emerging Leaders Network in Pittsburgh, Emerging Leaders Network in New York, Emerging Leaders Network in Washington D.C., Americans for the Arts’ (AFTA) national Emerging Leaders Council, Ann Arbor Arts (A3) Leaders, New Leaders Art Council of Michigan (NLACM) and the state arts council Michigan Council for Arts and Cultural Affairs (MCACA).

 Specifically, survey data pulled from the 2009-2010 Emerging Leaders Network, a nation wide network and program of Americans For The Arts, indicted that emerging art leaders are looking for ways to educate themselves and connect with others in their field.
 In Detroit, where the arts play a large role in our community, it is critical to start establishing a network of our own.
-Building, connecting and elevating the skill set of this network will strengthen and create more opportunities for art managers and entrepreneurs, art organizations and artists.
-It also advances many of the initiatives this region is already addressing (education, connecting people for a better and stronger community, entrepreneurs, better jobs, etc).
+Building, connecting, and elevating the skill set of this network will strengthen and create more opportunities for art managers and entrepreneurs, art organizations, and artists.
+EALD also advances many of the initiatives this region is already addressing (education, connecting people for a better and stronger community, entrepreneurship, better jobs, etc).

-Based on research from other networks, to better assist emerging leaders in their professional development, there are a number of needs EACLD will need including support from other organizations and an advisory and steering committee.
+Based on research from other networks, to better assist emerging arts leaders in their professional development, there are a number of needs EALD will need including support from other organizations, and an advisory and steering committee.

-EACLD’s Steering Committee included Sioux Trujillo (College of Creative Studies, Kresge Artist Fellow 2009, Megan Miller (Mosaic Youth Theatre of Detroit), Dominic Arellano (Forward Arts, the Few Records), Jessica Guzman (VSA Arts Michigan) and Simon Perazza (ArtServe Michigan).
-After laying the foundation of researching other future art leadership organizations and programs in other cities, studying their surveys of art administrators and talking with their leaders, the committee has decided to go forth and disband the Steering Committee and create the group officially in 2012.
+The first EALD Steering Committee (2010-2012) included Sioux Trujillo (community + public art: Detroit, Kresge Artist Fellow 2009, Megan Miller (Mosaic Youth Theatre of Detroit), Dominic Arellano (Forward Arts, the Few Records), Jessica Guzman (VSA Arts Michigan) and Simon Perazza (ArtServe Michigan).
+After laying the foundation of researching other emerging art leadership programs, studying their surveys of art administrators and talking with their leaders, the committee decided in 2012 Forward Arts was the best organization to nurture and build the program, and create a new Steering Committee and structured program to launch.